FedeDP/ncursesFM/README.md

 # ncursesFM
 Ncurses File Manager for linux.
-It aims to be as user friendly and lightweight as possible, being good looking too (my own tastes), simple and easy to use.
+It aims to be as user friendly and lightweight as possible, while being good looking (my own tastes), simple and easy to use.
 Being simple doesn't imply being useless; indeed it is a full featured fm.
-It can be built with very few dependencies, as i tried to make as many deps as possible optional (compile time or runtime).
+It can be built with a very small set of dependencies, as i tried to make as many deps as possible optional (compile time or runtime).

 ## Features: